Ahnfelt/jsonr/README.md

 ## Why?

-JSON is great, but it has a number of pain points.
+JSONR is great, but it has a number of pain points.

 It's somewhat cumbersome to write JSON by hand due to the quotes around field names, lack of comments etc.